Boston Red Sox vs Tampa Bay Rays Odds, Spread, and Totals

 Red Sox vs Rays Betting Trends

-- Every single Tampa Bay cover has come on their home field.
+- All six of Tampa Bay's covers have come on their home field.

 Red Sox vs Rays Injury Reports